Kjell Scherpen

-Kjell Scherpen (born 23 January 2000) is a Dutch professional footballer who plays as a goalkeeper for Vitesse, on loan from Brighton & Hove Albion of the Premier League, and the Netherlands under-21 national team.
+Kjell Scherpen (born 23 January 2000) is a Dutch professional footballer who plays as a goalkeeper for Belgian Pro League club Royale Union Saint-Gilloise.

 Club career

 FC Emmen

 Scherpen began his senior career with FC Emmen in the 2016–17 season.

 Ajax

-In April 2019 it was announced that he would sign for Ajax in June 2019.
-His 'signing video' involved him writing the words "Ajax is de mooiste club van Nederland" (Ajax is the most beautiful club in the Netherlands) 1,000 times, given that he had been a childhood supporter of rival club Feyenoord.
+In April 2019 it was announced that Scherpen would sign for Ajax in June 2019.
+His 'signing video' involved him writing the words "Ajax is de mooiste club van Nederland" (Ajax is the most beautiful club in the Netherlands) 1,000 times, as he had been a childhood supporter of rival club Feyenoord.

 Scherpen made his debut for the Ajax senior team on 4 April 2021, as starter Maarten Stekelenburg was injured shortly before kickoff.

 Brighton & Hove Albion

-He was linked with a loan move to Eredivisie side PEC Zwolle, but on 16 July 2021, Scherpen signed for Premier League club Brighton & Hove Albion on a permanent basis, for an undisclosed fee.
+Scherpen was linked with a loan move to Eredivisie side PEC Zwolle, but on 16 July 2021, he signed for Premier League club Brighton & Hove Albion permanently for an undisclosed fee.
 He made his debut on 8 January 2022, in a 2–1 (after extra-time) away victory over Championship side West Bromwich Albion in the FA Cup third round.

 On 31 January 2022, Scherpen signed for Oostende of Belgian First Division A on loan for the remainder of the season.
 He moved on loan to Vitesse in August 2022.

+On 6 July 2023, Scherpen signed a season-long loan deal with Austrian Football Bundesliga club Sturm Graz.

+In December 2023, Scherpen signed a new contract with the club until 2027.
+He returned on loan to Sturm Graz for the 2024–25 season.